-via Pinterest (unfortunately, the source on flickr is no longer public and I hate to think it was
+via Pinterest (unfortunately, the source on flickr is no longer public and I hate to think it was because of any of the negative comments I read about people bashing her for daring to post this photo and calling it beautiful) |

 I think I've pretty much always had body image issues.
 Nothing major, but I've never had amazing self esteem, I'm self-conscious and have never really loved or been overly comfortable with my body.
 My imperfections are largely hidden under my clothes (which I'm thankful for), but that means I'm not really "allowed" to complain because at first glance, people would probably look at me at think things are great because I'm thin, and how lucky I am to have lost all of the baby weight each time.
 I know I'm thin and I appreciate it, I swear, but I still don't love my body.
 My belly in particular.
 I'm not brave enough to post a picture, but it's not too different from the picture above.